akikoogawa7/RHS-Neural-Network/README.md

 The learning rate and number of epochs have been adjusted to attain the highest accuracy score.
 Gradient descent optimiser Adam (Adaptive Moment Estimation) has been used throughout training.

 ### Process
+#### Data Preprocessing
 - Preprocessed image folders: Firstly, the images downloaded were preprocessed in order to label them based on their actual labels.
 - Converted images to tensor: Images were then transformed into tensors using PIL.
 - Created dataset class: Transformed the dataset to fit the requirements of the model.<br>
-``default_transform = transforms.Compose([
+``transforms.Compose([
     transforms.RandomRotation(180),
     transforms.CenterCrop(4),
     transforms.Resize([64, 64]),
     transforms.ToTensor(),
 ])``
+#### Feature Extraction
-- CNN class built using Conv2d, BatchNorm2d, ReLU and Dropout.
-Fully connected networks built using Linear, ReLU and Softmax.
+- CNN class built using Conv2d, BatchNorm2d, LeakyReLU and Dropout.
+Fully connected networks built using Linear, LeakyReLU and Softmax.
 <br>
+#### Regression Analysis
-Batch runs were logged via tensorboard, to interactively observe which loss curve had the most steepness.
+- Batch runs were logged via tensorboard, to interactively observe which loss curve had the most steepness.

 ### Outcome
 Highest accuracy score so far is 53% with `lr = 0.001`, `epochs = 1000`, `kernal_size = 5`.